oschakoory/RiboTaxa/README.md

 - sortemerna_indexed_DB : containing indexed files for sortmeRNA
 - bowtie_indexed_DB : containing indexed files by <a class="reference external" href="http://bowtie-bio.sourceforge.net/manual.shtml" target="_blank" rel="noopener noreferrer">Bowtie</a> to be used for EMIRGE and MetaRib

+For the taxonomic classification by sklearn classifier, the database used is the trained classifier ```SILVA 138 reference sequence``` downloaded from the <a class="reference external" href="https://docs.qiime2.org/2020.8/data-resources/" target="_blank" rel="noopener noreferrer">Data resources</a> of <a class="reference external" href="https://docs.qiime2.org/2020.8/" target="_blank" rel="noopener noreferrer">Qiime2</a>.
+To use other databases such as Greengenes or UNITE, you can download already trained classifer or train your own database by following the <a class="reference external" href="https://docs.qiime2.org/2020.8/data-resources/" target="_blank" rel="noopener noreferrer">Data resources</a> instructions.

 ### Running RiboTaxa pipeline

 RiboTaxa pipeline will